austinbutler/fps_conform/README.md

 Provide the folder where your MKV videos to be converted are followed by the framerate to conform to.
 Valid framerates are 23.976, 24, and 25.

-It *should* not overwrite your originals, however it may be safest to _make a copy_!
+It *should* not overwrite your originals, however it may be safest to _make a backup copy_!

 The first embedded subtitle will be used, otherwise if there's an SRT subtitle of the same name next to the video file it will use that.